 Best for: People who want a modern, full-featured expense splitting app without a recurring subscription.

 SplitterUp launched in 2025 and was built to address the shortcomings of existing expense splitting apps.
-It combines AI-powered receipt scanning, smart settlement optimization, and a clean modern interface into a single app that costs $4.99 once instead of charging a monthly fee.
+It combines AI-powered receipt scanning, smart settlement optimization, and a clean modern interface into a single app for a one-time $4.99 — no subscription, no monthly fee ever.

 The standout feature is item-level receipt scanning.
 Point your camera at a receipt and the app extracts every individual item, letting you assign each one to the person who ordered it.
 Tax and tip are proportionally distributed based on what each person actually consumed.
 This is a fundamentally different approach than apps that just scan the total.